 Determining Appropriate Message Frequency Across Channels

 Frequency is where good programmes win or lose.
 Too frequent and customers disengage.
 Too rare and you lose momentum while competitors stay visible.
-Businesses face unique challenges in determining the right message frequency across channels, as each audience and organization has specific needs and obstacles to consider.
+Businesses face unique challenges in determining the right message frequency across channels, as each audience and organisation has specific needs and obstacles to consider.

 A simple rule: